Europartner is a service center for international companies in Brazil.

 - In order for the company to be able to operate, it is necessary to obtain operating licenses called “alvarás”, as well as the municipal registration for service activities and the state registration for commercial activities.

-- Then, it’s time to open the bank account so that the company can operate and the members can deposit the capital stock defined in the company’s bylaws.
+- Then, it’s time to open the bank account so that the company can operate and the partners can deposit the capital stock defined in the company’s bylaws.
 If the capital comes from abroad, it must be registered with the Central Bank of Brazil.

 Types of companies currently existing